Incompatible observables in classical physics: A closer look at measurement in Hamiltonian mechanics: A Heisenberg-like precision-disturbance relation in classical physics

 obey the inverse relation

-which is fixed for a given bath and trap; independent of the identity of the system measured, of that of the system used as measuring apparatus, of the measurement strength and of the choice of observable measured.
-The product on the left-hand side can easily be made larger (see discussion in Section~\ref{sec_quantAndClass}) but not smaller, as far as I can tell.
-This Heisenberg-like precision-disturbance relation (or ``uncertainty relation" for short) suggests an obstruction to how close we can come in a world governed by Hamiltonian mechanics to the idealization of measurement without disturbance.
-To the extent that our model of measurement has a claim to generality, relation~\eqref{eq_precDistRel} will be a general principle.
-Note that this relation is softer than the Heisenberg uncertainty principle of quantum mechanics: for any given bath and trap one will have a finite obstruction on the right-hand side of~\eqref{eq_precDistRel}, but one can always endeavor to make the obstruction smaller by cooling the apparatus further or tightening the trap.
-Instead this obstruction is of a kind with the third law, to which it is clearly related: it suggests that it is impossible by any procedure, no matter how idealized, to reduce the observer effect of measurement to zero in a finite number of operations.
+which is fixed for a given apparatus quality; independent of the identity of the system measured, of that of the system used as measuring apparatus, of the measurement strength and of the choice of observable measured.
+The product on the left-hand side can easily be made larger but not smaller, as far as I can tell, suggesting that relation~\eqref{eq_precDistRel} points to a general result.
+(See discussions in Sections~\ref{sec_quantAndClass} and~\ref{seq_resolutionViolations}.)
+This Heisenberg-like precision-disturbance relation suggests an obstruction to how close one can come in a world governed by Hamiltonian mechanics to the idealization of measurement without disturbance.
+Note that this relation is softer than the Heisenberg uncertainty principle of quantum mechanics: For any given apparatus one will have a finite obstruction on the right-hand side of~\eqref{eq_precDistRel}, but one can always endeavor to make the obstruction smaller by cooling the apparatus further or tightening the trap (i.e.~improving apparatus quality).
+Instead this obstruction is of a kind with the third law, to which it is clearly related: It suggests that it is impossible by any procedure, no matter how idealized, to reduce the observer effect of measurement to zero in a finite number of operations.